open-craft/opencraft/README.md

 * `GITHUB_ACCESS_TOKEN`: Your GitHub access token (required).
 Get it from https://github.com/settings/tokens, and enable the `read:org` and `read:user` scopes on the token.
-The user must also be a member of `WATCH_ORGANIZATION`.
+The user must also be a member of
-* `WATCH_ORGANIZATION`: The organization to watch (required).
-The instance manager will automatically set up sandboxes for pull requests made by members of this organization.
-* `WATCH_FORK`: Sandboxes are created for pull requests made against this fork (default: `edx/edx-platform`)

 ### New Relic settings